Anthony J. Celebrezze Federal Building: Renovations

 Between 2003 and 2006, The Cleveland Federal Building massively renovated its entrances.
 The original entrances were cold and foreboding, but have recently been glass-enclosed and modernized for today's security and comfort.
 When the Federal Building opened in 1967, the biggest problem was winds off Lake Erie.
 People would have to hold on by pull ropes on the railings of the steps.
 In Cleveland's brutal winters of 1976–77 and 1977–78, the GSA placed plexiglass covers for shielding due to winds.
 In 2008, a new fire alarm system was installed, leaks in the roof over the underground cafeteria were repaired, and new landscaping was installed.
 In 2011 work began on a new exterior which will increase the energy efficiency of the building.
 Funding for the $121 million project came from the 2009 economic stimulus package.

 In 2002, the Cleveland FBI office, which serves Northeast Ohio, moved from the Federal Building to its own offices a block away due to safety and security logistics.
 When the FBI arrested a criminal, they had to ride in the same elevators as people who had business in the building.
-Federal agencies with offices in the building include the Defense Finance and Accounting Service, the Coast Guard Ninth District Command Center, recruiting offices for the Armed Forces, the Small Business Administration, U.S. Department of Veterans Affairs, and the Social Security Administration.
+Federal agencies with offices in the building include the Defense Finance and Accounting Service, the U.S. Coast Guard Great Lakes District Command Center, recruiting offices for the Armed Forces, the Small Business Administration, U.S. Department of Veterans Affairs, and the Social Security Administration.